Love (2020 film): Plot

 Deepthi's father comes home to meet Anoop.
-He tries to talk about his daughter's problems but Anoop is not interested.
+He tries to talk about his daughter's problems, but Anoop is not interested.
 Anoop also says he has no financial issues.
-When the dad asks him if he physically abuses his wife, Anoop says that he has the rights to do whatever to his wife.
-Dad slaps Anoop and says he is Anoop's dad and he also has that rights and leaves.
-The two friends sees this from the balcony but they stop themselves in interfering because its a personal matter of Anoop.
+When the dad asks him if he physically abuses his wife, Anoop says that he has the right to do whatever he wants to his wife.
+Her dad slaps Anoop and says he is Anoop's dad and he also has rights and leaves.
+The two friends see this from the balcony, but they stop themselves in interfering because it is Anoop's personal matter.

-He hears a knock on the door again and when he opens the door, he sees Deepthi.
-Deepthi enters the house but now the house is clean as if nothing happened.
-Soon the fight turns fierce.
-Deepthi accuses Anoop for having an affair and also being irresponsible in this business ventures and losing all the money.
-From the conversation we understands that the two friends who are at his home are not two outside persons, but multiple personalities of Anoop itself.
-One of them wants to kill Deepthi while the other says No. Finally Anoop hits Deepthi on her head with iron box and Deepthi collapses.
+Anoop hears a knock on the door again, and when he opens it, he sees Deepthi.
+Deepthi enters the house, but now the house is clean as if nothing happened.
+Soon, the fight turns fierce.
+Deepthi accuses Anoop for having an affair, also being irresponsible in his business ventures, and losing all the money.
+From the conversation, it is understood that the two friends who are at Anoop's home are not two outside people but multiple personalities of Anoop itself.
+One of them wants to kill Deepthi, while the other declines.
+Finally, Anoop hits Deepthi on her head with an iron box, and she collapses.

 In the final scene of the movie, we see a car which gets stopped by police for checking.
-We see Deepthi on the driving seat who confesses that she killed her husband and the body is in the trunk.
+We see Deepthi on the driving seat, who confesses that she killed her husband and the body is in the trunk.
 It is left to the viewer to guess how Anoop was killed.